built-on-openfin/web-starter/how-to/web-layout/README.md

 This allows us to call a function in the LayoutManager class called applyLayoutSnapshot that takes a container element, id string for its name, and a layout object to inject your snapshot layout in the desired container in the view.

-By overriding some of the existing layout functions that you might be used to if you've used our Platform API before, we can now pass an larger object (found in /public/layouts/default.layout.fin.json) with multiple layouts, and iterate the creation of them into the DOM.
+By overriding some of the existing layout functions that you might be used to if you've used our Platform API before, we can now pass a larger object (found in /public/layouts/default.layout.fin.json) with multiple layouts, and iterate the creation of them into the DOM.

 ```javascript
 function layoutManagerOverride(Base: LayoutManagerConstructor):